desireechen/handwriting-recognition/README.md

 Run the same curl command above and get the same results.

-Extra notes: To connect to a running Docker container, use `sudo docker exec -it api bash`.
+Extra notes: To connect to a running Docker container, use `docker exec -it api bash`.